joncppl/xy-VSFilter/README.md

-# xy-VSFilter
+# XySubFilter - Overlay

-This branch of xySubFilter renders the subtitles in an overlay window on the primary monitor.
+This branch of XySubFilter renders the subtitles in an overlay window on the primary monitor.

 Ideal for multitaskers watching foreign shows & films.